liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the car component industry
 1. important for the future prosperity of our country
 1. delicate
-1. one may be poor but never ceases to be ambitious
+1. one may be poor but never ceases to be ambitious; 人穷志不穷
 1. let me put it this way
 1. arouse public indignation
 1. many people living in remote areas are ignorant